Ladybug π

 What problem we're working on, and why does it matter

-When public officers use government tools like Plumber, they sometimes get stuck.
-Not because of bugs, but because they are unsure how to do something.
+When public officers use government tools like Plumber, they sometimes get stuck, not because of bugs, but because they are unsure how to do something.
 They submit support tickets, but these often lack enough detail for support teams to help quickly.
-Our research found that 25β50% of tickets need follow-ups just to understand the problem, and support staff often re-read tickets two to three times before they can respond.

 This matters because we want users to get assistance quickly, and we want product teams to spend less time trying to interpret incomplete tickets.
 When support is slow and frustrating, it negatively affects how users perceive the product.
 Faster, clearer support should improve the overall user experience.